The World of Studio Ghibli in Singapore

 Create memorable crafts at these interactive booths

 Apart from admiring and posing beside the well-crafted installations of the Ghibli films, you can also partake in folding cute Totoro-themed origami.
-You can also write personal letters to a friend or loved one beneath the origami paper, serving as a simple but great gift.
+Write personal letters to a friend or loved one beneath the origami paper, serving as a simple but great gift.
 This booth can be found at the My Neighbor Totoro gallery, where there is a comfy tatami room for you to indulge in your craft.

-At the Spirited Away gallery, you can also draw soot sprites on the paper provided while soaking in the ambience of a boiler room.
+At the Spirited Away gallery, draw soot sprites on the paper provided while soaking in the ambience of a boiler room.
 There are different coloured pencils and even instructions on how to draw various types of sprites.

 Bring home a souvenir to remember this experience